stcoradetti/RBseq/README.txt

   -m/--metafile METAFILE
     Metadata file for BarSeq runs.
 Contains the following columns:

+      FileIndex
+      An unique integer for each fastq file to be processed.
+Used to store intermediate files listing counts for all complaint barcodes found in a given fastq file.
+Note these are counts for all possible barcodes seen in the sequence, not only those found in the mapped insertion pool reference file.

       Fastq
       Full or relative path to barseq fastq files.